≡ Menu

 As a result…

-The German Pinschers numbers took a “hit” which was only further exacerbated with the development of World War II which decimated may domesticated animals throughout Europe.
-Some much so, that the German Pinscher dog breed nearly went extinct!
+The German Pinschers numbers took a “hit,” which was only further exacerbated with the development of World War II, which decimated many domesticated animals throughout Europe.
+So much so that the German Pinscher dog breed nearly went extinct!
+Fortunately, these guys survived due to the “cross-breeding” efforts of some dedicated dog breeders, allowing them to eventually make their way to the United States in the early 1970’s.

 Grooming this dog is easy.

-His human family, very friendly and loyal to the very end.
-He is very protective of the kids in the family in particular and always looks out for them.
+By temperament, the German Pinscher is bold, alert, and very territorial.
+He has his space and doesn’t like it when a strange intrudes upon it.
+He is excellent with his human family, friendly, and loyal.
+He is very protective of the kids in the family and always looks out for them.
 They are, after all, a part of his herd.

-He is also a very stubborn…
+He is also very stubborn…

-… Assertive and determined dog, with a mind of his own and adamant about what he wants and where he wants to go.
+He is an assertive and determined dog with a mind of his own and adamant about what he wants and where he wants to go.
 He loves you, but he considers himself to be your equal!
+Training and socialization are essential and should begin as early as possible.
+Use positive reinforcement techniques such as praise, tasty treats, and more play to get him to listen to your commands.

 These guys are also…